TylorS/typed/docs/modules/RefArray.ts.md

 ## RefArray overview

-RefArray is an abstraction over @see Ref to provide some additional functionality for working with Arrays.
+RefArray is an abstraction over [Ref](./Ref.ts.md) to provide some additional functionality for working with Arrays.

 Added in v0.9.2